-The North Carolina Genealogical Society is expanding its members-only offering of North Carolina Genealogical Society Journal issues on its website.
+The NCGS has expanded its members-only offering of the NCGS Journal on its website.

 The Journal issues on the web are full-text searchable on a per-issue basis.